 Banca Mediolanum's short term (1 year) commitments are greater than its holdings of cash and other short term assets.

-Banca Mediolanum's cash and other short term assets cover its long term commitments.
+Banca Mediolanum's long term commitments exceed its cash and other short term assets.

 This treemap shows a more detailed breakdown of